Adding a Personal Statement to Your Credit Report

 A black paper with white fix your credit written on it as it lays on top of a desk.

-A personal statement on credit report files is a brief written explanation attached to your credit history.
+A personal statement on one's credit report files is a brief written explanation attached to your credit history.
 This statement is typically limited to 100 words (or 200 words for spouses living in the same household).
 It lets you give your side of the story regarding a financial hardship, identity theft incident, or other situation that may affect how someone views your credit profile.

 You can add a personal statement to one or more credit reports by contacting each credit reporting agency individually.